 Certifications are designations given by a certifying body that someone has a specific level of knowledge in a specific technology.
 This certifying body is often the vendor of the product itself, though independent certifying organizations, such as CompTIA, also exist.
 Many of these organizations offer certification tracks, allowing a beginning certificate as a prerequisite to getting more advanced certificates.
-To get a certificate, you generally attend one or more training classes and then take one or more certification exams.
-Passing the exams with a certain score will qualify you for a certificate.
+To get a certificate, you generally attend one or more training classes and then take one or more certificate.
 In most cases, these classes and certificates are not free.
 In fact a highly technical certification can cost thousands dollars.
 Some examples of the certifications in highest demand include Microsoft (software certifications), Cisco (networking), and SANS (security).